Reginald Sheffield: Life

 As film production became more and more located in Southern California, Sheffield and his wife travelled back and forth between New York City and Los Angeles.
 After several years they moved permanently to the West Coast.

-Being a trained stage actor, Sheffield easily made the transition from silent films to talkies.
-He was a working actor who became memorable in numerous character and supporting roles and appeared with some of the greatest film stars of the day, including Constance Bennett, William Powell, George Arliss, Loretta Young, Gary Cooper, Errol Flynn, Rosalind Russell, Cary Grant and Joan Fontaine.
+Sheffield was a trained stage actor, which helped him make the transition from silent films to talkies.
+He played numerous character and supporting roles and appeared alongside other actors such as Constance Bennett, William Powell, George Arliss, Loretta Young, Gary Cooper, Errol Flynn, Rosalind Russell, Cary Grant and Joan Fontaine.

 In 1954, he began appearing as Professor Mayberry in the television series Rocky Jones, Space Ranger.
 And after his son, Johnny Sheffield, appeared in his last Bomba, the Jungle Boy film in 1955, Reginald created, produced and directed a pilot for a television series, Bantu, the Zebra Boy, but a sponsor was not found and the show was never produced as a weekly series.

 Sheffield acted in both versions of Cecil B. DeMille's The Buccaneer in (1938) and (1958), the latter being his last screen appearance.